gaotisan/sea-of-amoebas/README.md

 MIT License.
 See LICENSE for details.

 ## Contact
-Created by gaotisan.
+Created by Gaotisan.
 Feel free to reach out via GitHub Issues.
 You can also connect with me on [LinkedIn](https://www.linkedin.com/in/santiago-ochoa-ceresuela/).